Jonathan Culler: Background and career

 Culler attended Harvard for his undergraduate studies, where he received a Bachelor of Arts in history and literature in 1966.
 After receiving a Rhodes scholarship, he attended St. John's College, Oxford University, where he earned a B. Phil (now M. Phil) in comparative literature (1968) and a D.Phil in modern languages (1972).
 His thesis for the B. Phil., on phenomenology and literary criticism, recorded Culler's first experiences with structuralism.
 The thesis explored the work of Maurice Merleau-Ponty and the criticism of the "Geneva School" using the ideas of Claude Lévi-Strauss, Roland Barthes, and Ferdinand de Saussure.
 Culler's "expanded, reorganized and rewritten" doctoral dissertation, "Structuralism: The Development of Linguistic Models and Their Application to Literary Studies," became an influential prize-winning book, Structuralist Poetics (1975).

-Culler was Fellow in French and Director of Studies in Modern Languages at Selwyn College, Cambridge University, from 1969–1974, and Fellow of Brasenose College, Oxford and University Lecturer in French from 1974-77.
+Culler was Fellow in French and Director of Studies in Modern Languages at Selwyn College, Cambridge University, from 1969 to 1974, and Fellow of Brasenose College, Oxford and University Lecturer in French from 1974 to 1977.
 He was Visiting Professor of French and Comparative Literature at Yale University in 1975.
-He is a past president of the Semiotic Society of America (1988), the American Comparative Literature Association (1999-2001), Secretary of the American Council of Learned Societies (2013-17), and Chair of the New York Council for the Humanities (2016-17).
-He has been elected a fellow of the American Academy of Arts and Sciences (2001-), the American Philosophical Society (2006-), and the British Academy (2020-).
+He is a past president of the Semiotic Society of America (1988), the American Comparative Literature Association (1999–2001), Secretary of the American Council of Learned Societies (2013–17), and Chair of the New York Council for the Humanities (2016–17).
+He has been elected a fellow of the American Academy of Arts and Sciences (2001–), the American Philosophical Society (2006–), and the British Academy (2020-).

 Currently, he is Class of 1916 Professor of English and Comparative Literature, Emeritus, at Cornell University.
+He retired in 2019 after teaching for over fifty years.

-In the years 1971 - 1974 he was married to the poet Veronica Forrest-Thomson.
+In the years 1971–1974 he was married to the poet Veronica Forrest-Thomson.
 Culler is now married to deconstructionist critic Cynthia Chase.